emmaconnor/dots/README.md

 - Turing complete!
 Write any program you can think of!
 - Commenting your code is easy since all characters other than '.' are ignored!
 - Debugging is easy!
 There are only two possible causes of errors: too many or too few dots.
+- Only requires one working keyboard key to program with.

 ## Sample Program